 - ½ Tspn Baking soda

-- Pre heat the oven at 175 degrees Celcius (convection)
+- Pre heat the oven at 180 degrees Celsius (convection)

-- Melt the coconut oil au bain marie or in a sauce pan at very low heat
+- Melt the coconut oil in a double boiler or in a sauce pan on very low heat

-- Grate the courgette at the course side of the grater
+- Grate the carrot at the fine side of the grater

-- Put the apple sauce, lemon juice and zest, apple cider vinegar and coconut oil in a bowl and stir well.
-At first you think this is not going to combine, but it will.
+- Put the apple sauce, apple cider vinegar and coconut oil in a bowl and stir well.

-- Put in the grated courgette, stir, and then add the dry ingredients.
+- Put in the grated carrot, stir, and then add the dry ingredients.
 Stir until everything is well combined.
-It is a firm batter, but if it is just too firm, you can add 2 tablespoons of apple sauce.
+It is a firm batter, but if it is too firm, you can add 2 tablespoons of apple sauce.

-- Devide the batter over 12 cupcake molds and bake them for about 25 minutes.
-Every oven is different, so check them at 20 minutes.
-They are done when you tap the bottem and they sound hollow.
+- Put the batter in the lined cake tin and bake for about 45 to 55 minutes.
+Every oven is different, so check at 45 minutes.
+It is done when you tap the bottom and it sounds hollow.

-- Remove the cupcakes from the tin and leave them to cool a bit before eating
+- Remove the cake from the tin and leave to cool before eating.
+Enjoy!